Skip to content

 Why Accurate Deposition Transcripts Are Critical

 Accurate transcripts enable attorneys to analyze witness statements and develop effective legal strategies.
-Well-documented depositions also serve as reliable references during trial preparation and ensure that involved parties have access to the appropriate information.
-Moreover, accurate transcripts are necessary for appellate review, as they contain a complete record of the deposition testimony.
+Well-documented depositions also serve as reliable references during trial preparation, ensuring that all involved parties have access to the necessary information.
+Moreover, accurate transcripts are required for appellate review, as they contain a complete record of the deposition testimony.

-Attorneys frequently use deposition transcripts in court hearings and other legal proceedings, where errors can have a significantly heavier impact than in other contexts.
+Attorneys frequently use deposition transcripts in court hearings and other legal proceedings, where errors can have a significantly heavier impact than in different contexts.

 Common Pitfalls We’ve Seen in Transcription

 Sometimes, transcription mistakes happen.
-When it does, a single error can jeopardize the admissibility of a deposition testimony in the court.
-Here are some of the most commonly seen pitfalls and how can they affect legal proceedings:
+When it does, a single error can jeopardize the admissibility of a deposition testimony in court.
+Here are some of the most commonly seen pitfalls and how they can affect legal proceedings:

 PitfallDescriptionPotential Impact